filipmilanovic/nba_database/README.md

 The connection parameters can be adjusted at [environment.py](utils/environment.py).

-The `write_data`, `load_data` and `initialise_df` functions have been defined at [functions.py](utils/functions.py) and will need to be adjusted  if another DB is to be used.

 #### Data Scraping and Cleaning
-To ensure everything runs smoothly, the modules should be run in the following order:

-[cleaning.teams.py](data/scraping/teams.py) - this gets the team data from stats.nba.com and writes to `nba.teams` in the DB.
-(10 minutes)
+The following scripts develop the corresponding tables in the DB (approximate time per season in brackets):

 [scraping.games.py](data/scraping/games.py) - this scrapes daily score data from [stats.nba.com](stats.nba.com)
 within the date range defined in [params.py](utils/params.py) and writes the data to `nba.games` in the DB.
-(20 seconds)
+(2 seconds)

 [scraping.game_lineups](data/scraping/games_lineups.py) - this goes through the box score for each game in `nba.games` and scrapes the lineups for each time, denoting Starters, Bench, and DNP, then writes the data to